cvmfs/cvmfsexec/README.md

    everything gets cleanly unmounted.  fusermount is not needed in this case.
-4. On systems that have no fusermount nor unprivileged user namespace fuse mounts but do have a setuid installation of singularity >= 3.4, an entirely separate command in this package `singcvmfs` can mount cvmfs repositories inside a container using the `singularity --fusemount` feature.
+4. On systems that have no fusermount nor unprivileged user namespace fuse mounts but do have an setuid installation of singularity >= 3.4, an entirely separate command in this package `singcvmfs` can mount cvmfs repositories inside a container using the `singularity --fusemount` feature.
+With singularity >= 3.6 and RHEL >= 7.8 this can also be used with unprivileged singularity.

 # Making the cvmfs distribution